38 Things To Put On Your Family’s 2026 Greenville, SC Bucket List

 The annual South Carolina Sunflower Festival at Denver Downs is absolutely amazing.
 There are acres of gorgeous sunflowers in late June & early July, plus admission gets you access to all the fun, outdoor games they have!

-I had never picked lavender until the summer of 2023 and I was immediately hooked.
+I had never picked lavender until a couple summers ago, and I was immediately hooked.
 The beauty of the lavender fields combined with the intoxicating scent (my favorite!) made for a beautiful experience.
 Twin Creeks Lavender and Elf Leaf Farm are the two places in the Upstate where you can pick-your-own lavender in late June.

 Picking lavender at Elf Leaf Farm